 Several breakthrough acts are now creating a vibrant new Gothenburgian underground, a scene with and enduring legacy built on bands from a wide range of genres as The Knife, In Flames, José González, Ace of Base, The Soundtrack of Our Lives and Mickey Dee, the former drummer in Motörhead.

 Like those before them, many of the new avant gardists are rooted in the city’s vibrant soundsystem culture, and at the forefront there’s one of the most exciting bands on the Swedish scene in years.
-With just a few singles in their tote bag Gothenburg music collective Kårp embarked on an amazing journey in 2019, and when they summarize the year they can put a debut album and an award for best up and coming act on the list.
+With just a few singles in their tote bag Gothenburg music collective Kårp embarked on an amazing journey in 2019, and when they summarize the year they can put a debut album and being nominated for an award for best up and coming act on the list.

 Nodding to both electropop, electronica and, as they call it, deathdisco on their debut “Album 1”, a work of soaring imagination, Kårp bring us more than music in their overall artistic formula.
 Kårp is not only music, it’s a spirit that penetrates everything what you see, hear and experience about the band.